samdemo3112/mediawiki/README.md

 This repository contains the necessary files and instructions to deploy MediaWiki to an Azure Kubernetes Service (AKS) cluster using Helm charts.

-MediaWiki is a free and open-source wiki software that allows you to create and edit content collaboratively.
  This deployment utilizes AKS for scalable and reliable hosting of MediaWiki.

 ## Prerequisites